Botswana First Division North: Format

 There are 12 teams in the First Division North.
 Matches are played in a double round robin format, meaning every team plays every other team twice in a season both home and away.
 Three points are awarded for a win, one for a draw and none for a loss.
 At the end of the season the team with most points is crowned champions and gains automatic promotion to the Botswana Premier League whereas the runners up go into the First Division promotional playoffs with the runners up of the First Division South.
 The team with the lowest points is relegated to the Division One league of their respective regional FA but the number of teams relegated depends on the number of northern teams relegated from the premier league.
 If only one northern team is relegated from the premier league then three teams are relegated from the First Division North to make space for both the relegated team and the two promoted from Division One.

 Where there is a tie of points goal difference is used to separate teams and determine log standings.
 First Division North games are generally played on weekend afternoons.
 Since the northern parts of Botswana generally lack proper stadium facilities as compared to the south and there are therefore next to no stadiums set aside for lower league use, First Division matches are played on dusty school grounds and other community spaces, resulting in the First Division being nicknamed 'ko leroleng' or 'at the dust'.

 FA Challenge Cup

 The top eight teams in the First Division North automatically qualify to play in the FA Challenge Cup.
 Although no First Division North team has ever won the competition, they see it as an opportunity to market their players and attract attention through shocking 'giant-killing' victories over premier league teams.

 Clubs

-List of teams in the 2018-19 FDN:
+List of teams in the 2022-23 First Division North: